DeroLuna/dero-miner/README.md

 ## Known issues
 * May crash on Linux when resolving the daemon address with the "Assertion failed" exception.
 In this case, just run the program again.
+* If you have a dual CPU and you are using Windows, then most likely only one of the CPUs will be used.
+To use the second CPU, run another instance of the miner.